-The current activity list is comprehensive and includes the following; - after school club, use of computers, use of library, various craft sessions, jogging and keeping fit club, music, drama, dance and movement, social skills, sensory experiences, aroma therapy, calm and relax, football, basketball, bowling, cinema, pub lunches, beauty club and visits to the local shops and Gateway Club.
-At the time of inspection the young people spoke positively of the dance and music sessions and clearly enjoyed the evening leisure programme.
+The current activity list is comprehensive and includes the following; - after school club, use of computers, use of library, various craft sessions, jogging and keeping fit club, music, drama, dance and movement, social skills, aroma therapy, calm and relax, football, basketball, bowling, cinema, pub lunches, beauty club and visits to the local shops and Gateway Club.
+At the time of inspection the young people spoke positively of the dance and music sessions and clearly enjoyed the evening computer facilities and a music and sound sensory group experience.